 The Alabama Hills are a formation of rounded rocks and eroded hills set between the Sierra Nevada’s jagged peaks and the geologically complex Inyo Mountains.
 Both geologic features were shaped by the same uplifting occurring 100 million years ago.

 You can do a variety of activities while in the Alabama Hills to include photography, rock climbing, exploring natural arches, and viewing the wildlife.
-My favorite activity is to ride my mountain bike around the area.
+My favorite activity is riding my mountain bike around the area.

 The Hills are managed by the Bureau of Land Management (BLM), which allows you the ability to camp there for up to 14 days.
 There are plenty of good primitive campsites located throughout the hills.
 Just make sure you arrive early because the best ones get taken quickly.